Clubnight format varies depending on how many people turn up. We generally play a variation of a couple of formats:

 Optionally, write your ability on your peg too:

-A = Advanced, B = Intermediate, C = Beginner
+C = Beginner

 The person now NEXT in the waiting queue picks their next game, etc until all courts are full.